BOOKS

 Publisher: Harcourt (2006)

-All I Know About Management I Learned from My Dog (Martin Levin)
+All I Know About Management I Learned from My Dog (Martin P. Levin) PAW

 "When 91-year-old legendary management guru Martin Levin decided to adopt a dog by the name of Angel, he thought he was in for an interesting experience, yet not a challenging one.
 It didn’t take long for him to learn that he was wrong.
 Very wrong.
 Following one of the guiding mantras of his life to never stop learning, Levin found that each day with his dog brought new insights.
 Through interacting with Angel, he began to recall some personal adventures that added to this insight."